Azal: A Longtime Mystery Rediscovered

 The reason that there are two very different renderings of Zechariah 14:5 is because a Hebrew verb that occurs three times in this verse can be pronounced two different ways, which results in two very different meanings.
 The LXX, which is a Greek translation of the ancient Hebrew scrolls made nearly 1000 years before the MT was fully redacted, has one meaning (it shall be closed up), and the MT has the other (you shall flee).

 The LXX version of Zechariah 14:5 is found in bibles used by the entire Eastern Orthodox Church (225-300 million members) and some of the Oriental Orthodox Churches.
 The two most popular bibles of the Roman Catholic Church (1.2 billion members), the New American Bible and the New Jerusalem Bible, both contain the LXX reading.
-The Jewish Publication Society, whose stated editorial policy is to favor the MT, has used the LXX version of this verse in a series of publications since about 1985.
-Just a few Protestant bibles have the LXX reading (e.g., New English Bible, Concordant Literal Version).
+The Jewish Publication Society, whose stated editorial policy is to favor the MT, has used the LXX version of this verse in a number of publications since about 1985 (e.g., Tanakh: The Holy Scriptures).
+At least two Protestant bibles have the LXX reading (New English Bible, Concordant Literal Version), and two have the LXX reading as a footnote (New International Version, Holcombe Christian Standard Bible).

 For a detailed analysis of this and other evidence with cited references, see The Truth Hidden Right in Front of Our Eyes.